-(Hackel 2005:154).
+While dance did not have a Catholic analogue, song was prominent in both Native religions and Catholicism.
+Religious music played a role in Catholic indoctrination of California Native Peoples (Hackel 2005:154).
 Music was central to Catholic daily ritual at the missions, with song a part of every mass and at other services (Sandos 2004:130, 135).
-Most missions also had a choir with thirty to forty boys and men, and many choir members were also musicians playing instruments including violin, flute, trumpet, and drums (Sandos 2004:137-138, 141).
+Most missions also had a choir with 30-40 boys and men, and many choir members were also musicians playing instruments including violin, flute, trumpet, and drums (Sandos 2004:137-138, 141).
 Franciscans hoped ritual singing would emotionally move Native congregants and connect them to Catholicism (Sandos 2004:131, 152).